 By enabling Use Dithered LOD Transition option on model materials you can use smooth LOD transitions that reduce popping artifacts and produce a seamless way to reduce geometry complexity in the scene.

 In some cases, eg. during the cut-scenes it may be required to bump the visual quality of the scene and ignore the lower LODs.
-To achive this you can apply the Model LOD Bias per view using the following C# code:
+To achieve this you can apply the Model LOD Bias per view using the following C# code:

 MainRenderTask.Instance.View.ModelLODBias = 2;